 Assessment Assessment Type Weighting (%) LO Assessment (No.) Continuous Assessment (Tutor's Report) 20% 1-7 For MMus Instrumentalists/Singers: Performance (20-25 minutes): This module will be assessed by a Performance, normally given in January/February, of 20-25 minutes' duration.
 Repertoire will be chosen in consultation with the Principal Study teacher.
 The performance can focus on solo repertoire, chamber music repertoire or a combination of solo and chamber music repertoire, demonstrating at least two contrasting musical styles.
 The performance will be assessed by a panel of examiners according to the standards expected in a professional recital.
 80% 1-8 For MMus Conductors: Performance (20-25 minutes): This module will be assessed by a Performance, normally given in January/February, of 20-25 minutes' duration.
 Repertoire will be chosen in consultation with the Principal Study teacher.
 The performance focuses on ensemble repertoire, demonstrating at least two contrasting musical styles (accompanied by piano).
 The performance will be assessed by a panel of examiners according to the standards expected in a professional recital.
 See Assessment Criteria for assessing musical performance and conducting in Appendix 2.
 For research students only (DMus, MPhil, PhD): A reflective portfolio demonstrating how the performance study has impacted on the PhD/DMus/MPhil research.
 (Learning Outcomes: 2, 5, 6) Performance (Recital or Lecture-Recital, 20-25 minutes) (Learning Outcomes: 1-8) To be assessed by the performance studies lecturer and the PhD/DMus/MPhil supervisor(s) on a pass/fail basis.
 The weighting of the assessment components is to be agreed between the student, performance studies lecturer and supervisor(s).
-Module Specific Assessment Arrangements (if applicable) • • Derogations from General Assessment Regulations requests are no rogrammes, re-mark t permitted for ve examinations in Module Assessment Thresholds 3L (50%) for module Special Repeat Assessment Arrangements There are no suppleme assessments for Perform Studies modules.
-Show pplemental Performance the re-assessments will normally take place during the following academic year.
+Module Specific Assessment Arrangements (if applicable) • Derogations from General Assessment Regulations requests are no rogrammes, re-mark t permitted for ve examinations in Module Assessment Thresholds 3L (50%) for module Special Repeat Assessment Arrangements There are no supplemental assessments for Performance Studies modules.
+Should these modules need to be re-assessed,